tishru/tishru/README.md

 # 👋 Hi, I'm Shruti Wakchoure

-🎓 MS in Data Science (Graduating May 2025) | 📍 Boulder, Colorado
+🎓 MS in Data Science from the Univeristy of Colorado Boulder

 I'm passionate about transforming complex data into meaningful insights.
 Whether it's building predictive models, crafting compelling visualizations, or uncovering hidden patterns, I thrive on turning data into impactful stories.
 When I'm not immersed in data, you might find me experimenting in the kitchen or volunteering for causes close to my heart.

----
+💼 Currently open to data science, analytics, or visualization roles where I can grow, contribute, and make meaningful impact.
+Let's connect!

 ## 🔗 Connect with Me